Deathstalker (1983 film): Plot

 The night after the first day of the tournament, Oghris is taken by Munkar's men to a prison cell while Salmaron is attacked by prison guards.
 The thief is knocked into a well that leads to Munkar's harem.
 It is revealed that Oghris brought Deathstalker to the tournament expressly for Munkar and he is ordered to kill him.
 Reluctant to kill his friend, Oghris warns Deathstalker and asks the hero to just leave the tournament but Deathstalker refuses and attacks him.
 During the brawl, Oghris has the chance to draw the sword and kill Deathstalker but chooses to fight fairly and ultimately loses.
 Deathstalker says goodbye to the fighter and kills him.

-The last day of the tournament arrives and there are only two competitors left - Deathstalker and an ogre.
+The last day of the tournament arrives and there are only two competitors left: Deathstalker and an ogre.
 After a long fight, Deathstalker kills the ogre and moves to claim his prize.
 He is attacked by Munkar's men but makes his way to the amulet.
 Salmaron is discovered in the harem room but frees the women and helps them slay the guards.
 Deathstalker defeats the holder of the amulet and faces Munkar; he is able to defeat the sorcerer's illusions and claims the third object of power.
-Deathstalker declares he has no interest in Munkar's power or kingdom - he destroys the three objects of power and throws Munkar to a crowd of slaves who tear him apart.
+Deathstalker declares he has no interest in Munkar's power or kingdom.
+He destroys the three objects of power and throws Munkar to a crowd of slaves who tear him apart.

 Cast

 Production

+The movie was made to cash in on the success of Conan the Barbarian (1982).
+It was financed by Roger Corman (through his Palo Alto company) and distributed by New World Pictures.
+(Corman had recently sold New World but had an agreement for the new owners to distribute his films.)

+Richard Hill was a former football player at George Tech who had starred in Today's FBI.

+Director James Sbardellati had shot the notorious "additional rape sequences" for Corman in Humanoids from the Deep.

 The film was shot on location and at Aries Studios in Buenos Aires.

 Reception

 Box office

-Deathstalker was a modest hit at the box office, coming in 61st for the year, and its success was mostly due to its release at a time when Conan the Barbarian was creating a market for sword and sorcery films while also having a tight budget.
+Deathstalker was a hit at the box office, earning over $5 million in rentals.
 The film was also popular on home video, becoming a staple during the fledgling days of cable television and video rentals.

 Critical response

-The Boston Globe called it "a cauldron brimming with stale filmmaking, stone-faced acting and primitive editing.
-Aside from the nasty rapes (I lost count after six) and the endless violence, "Deathstalker" drips with derivative dullness...the movie is so bad that the director can't even give you a credible decapitation".

 The Los Angeles Times noted that the film was "funny on purpose" and "pleasantly silly", while also praising its "brisk direction".
+Conversely, The Boston Globe called it "a cauldron brimming with stale filmmaking, stone-faced acting and primitive editing.
+Aside from the nasty rapes (I lost count after six) and the endless violence, Deathstalker drips with derivative dullness...
+The movie is so bad that the director can't even give you a credible decapitation".

 Sequels

 The film's commercial success encouraged Roger Corman and Argentinian producer-director Hector Olivera to collaborate again to produce Barbarian Queen, with Lana Clarkson in the title role.
 Three sequels were released: Deathstalker II, Deathstalker and the Warriors from Hell, and Deathstalker IV: Match of Titans.